TurkuNLP/intro-to-nlp/course-project-2023.md

 ## Returning your project

-Return your project as a Python notebook that includes both execution results and the summary descriptions detailed above.
+Return your project as a Python notebook (following [this template](https://github.com/TurkuNLP/intro-to-nlp/blob/master/course_project_2023_template.ipynb)) that includes both execution results and the descriptions detailed above.